danReynolds/MUS246/lec4.md

 Talking films were expensive, many smaller studios couldn't survive.
 The tech required to record sound was complicated and expensive, the average company couldn't make a movie anymore.

-They big five have their own film distribution networks and own theater chains.
+The big five have their own film distribution networks and own theater chains.

 ## The Depression (1930s)